numpattern/numpattern.github.io/_posts/2024-09-12-Distributed_Training.md

 The interface is described as IP 192.168.1.5 and the hexadecimal 0x6 refers to the network interface.
 Physical address are the MAC addresses (Media Access Control from a device) that correspond to each IP.
 Type is the ARP entry.
 MAC: Media Access Control, aims to reach the correct device when the data is sent over.

-**Dynamic IP:** if you unplug a device with dynamic IP, it might receive a different IP address after reconnecting **Static IP:** If you unplug printer and plug it back, it will still have same IP as long as the settings haven’t been changed. e.g printers have a unique MAC address even if they are from the same brand and model.
+**Dynamic IP:** if you unplug a device with dynamic IP, it might receive a different IP address after reconnecting
+**Static IP:** If you unplug printer and plug it back, it will still have same IP as long as the settings haven’t been changed
+e.g printers have a unique MAC address even if they are from the same brand and model.
 {% highlight python linenos %}
 Interface: 192.168.1.5 --- 0x6